|

 The Sombrero is widely appreciated due to an iconic photo captured by the Hubble Space Telescope.
 This unbarred spiral galaxy is located in a vast area of black space in the constellation Virgo.
 Larger optical instruments are better suited for this small, yet striking galaxy.

 I captured my latest image of the Sombrero Galaxy using a Sky-Watcher Esprit 150 telescope with a focal length of 1050mm.
-This one is very small (9 x 4 arc-minutes), so it is best suited for telescopes in the 1000mm+ focal length range.
+The Sombrero Galaxy appears very small at 9 x 4 arc-minutes, so it is best suited for telescopes with focal lengths of 1000mm or longer.

 It is interesting to note that the Sombrero galaxy is about one-third the size of our own Milky Way Galaxy.
 With an apparent magnitude approaching 9.0, this deep-sky object is within range of backyard telescopes.